LydiaKN/traceroute-netdata/README.md

 The charm3.py file uses the modify.py at a VNF instnance for creating new charts and corresponding alarms at netdata.
 The charm3_b.py file is used as a charm for removing charts from the VNF.

-Modify.py, template.py. template.conf are downloaded to the VDU(VM) of the VNF instance via cloud-init file, which is also part of the VNF package.
+The VNF package is uploaded as trace4_vnfd.tar.gz Modify.py, template.py. template.conf are downloaded to the VDU(VM) of the VNF instance via cloud-init file, which is also included at the VNF package.

 For the VDU, which is mentioned at the VNFD, an image with a pre-installed Netdata is used.

-NS package is also included.
+NS package is also included, uploaded as trace4_nsd.tar.gz.